adr1enbe4udou1n/blog/content/posts/04-build-your-own-docker-swarm-cluster-part-3/index.md

 ## 2nd check ✅

-We've done the minimal viable Swarm setup with a nice cloud native reverse proxy and a containers GUI manager, with a cloud native NFS.
+We've done the minimal viable Swarm setup with a nice cloud native reverse proxy and a containers GUI manager.

 It's time to test more advanced cases with self-hosted managed databases in [next part]({{< ref "/posts/04-build-your-own-docker-swarm-cluster-part-3" >}}).